jbierowiec/CS1600-Introduction-to-CPP/README.md

 ## Homeworks

 1. CS Logo
+- A very simple program outputting a logo with the letters C & S on the terminal.
 2. Room Capacity
+- A simple program using an if-else to determine if a meeting can take place based on the room capacity.
 3. Gross Pay
+- A program that determines the gross pay of an employee dependent on the number of hours worked and the number of dependants.
 4. Class Exercises

 5. Long Distance Phone Call

 6. Riddler Number

 7. Jacket, Hat, and Waist Sizes

 8. Compute Coins

 ## Labs